 A few changes in code-writing habits can enhance the reusability of the analytical procedure by generating easy-to-understand analytical procedure without investing much time.
 It is best to develop each elementary step directly in separate code files and to give details of the order in which elementary steps are used for each analytical workflow.
 To ensure reproducibility and traceability of the results, each computation of the analytical workflow should be associated with the details of the parameters settings and datasets used.
-From a practical point of view, a couple of recommendations could be made for coding elementary steps in order to facilitate generalisation and ease the reuse.
+From a practical point of view, a couple of recommendations could be made for coding elementary steps to facilitate generalisation and ease the reuse.
 Once each elementary step is defined, we recommend all dependencies (e.g. software version, packages, libraries and their versions) to be set at the same place, at the start of the code, followed by modular parameters (e.g. input file location and name, column selection, modelling parameters, data specificities, output saving location).
 When the script of the elementary step is completed, modular parameters should be the only part of the code that may be modified in future reuse.
 Dependencies and subsequent computational tasks should be left untouched to ensure the integrity of the analysis and then, reproducibility.
 In the end, it is best to add an open-source license to any analytical procedure shared publicly (e.g. MIT, GPL).
 It permits to clearly state the terms and conditions of diffusion, share and reuse.

 As such, atomisation and generalisation may overcome social or psychological barriers related to transparent sharing, either related to securing ownership (e.g. DOI) and to embarrassment or fear during a peer-review process (Gomes et al., 2022).
+Indeed, as atomisation and generalisation notably permit higher readability of codes, it would be more straightforward for the writer or even trusted peers to verify and review the steps before submission.

-Atomisation and generalisation are related and complementary concepts.
-Atomisation into adequate elementary steps is necessary to properly generalise an analytical procedure as it permits to enhance the modularity of the procedure and its capacity to be tailored to different data types.
-Atomisation and generalisation must be applied from the earliest stages of the programming development of any analytical procedure in order to achieve:
+Atomisation and generalisation are related and complementary concepts that may be applied from the earliest stages of the programming development.
+Indeed, atomisation into adequate elementary steps is necessary to properly generalise an analytical procedure as it permits to enhance the modularity of the procedure and its capacity to be tailored to different data types.